Mark Todd (equestrian): Equestrian career

-In 1978, he was part of New Zealand's first three-day eventing team to contest a world championship, at Lexington, Kentucky, United States.
+In 1978, Todd was part of New Zealand's first three-day eventing team to contest a world championship, at Lexington, Kentucky, United States.
 He was 10th after the dressage and second in the steeplechase, but then his horse, Tophunter, broke down during the cross-country stage.
 Thereafter, Todd moved to England, where he mucked out stables and obtained use of horses for event rides.
 At his first attempt, in 1980, he won the Badminton Horse Trials riding Southern Comfort.
 Todd was a virtual unknown when he arrived, with fellow New Zealander Andrew Nicholson as his groom.

 Todd is recognized as a pioneer of three-day eventing in New Zealand.
-His success was followed by fellow New Zealand Olympic medallists and world champions like Tinks Pottinger, Blyth Tait, Vaughn Jefferis, Vicky Latta, Sally Clark and Nicholson.
+His success was followed by fellow New Zealand Olympic medallists and world champions Tinks Pottinger, Blyth Tait, Vaughn Jefferis, Vicky Latta, Sally Clark and Nicholson.
 Jefferis once said: "We all owe a huge debt to Mark Todd.
 He was the first, and he paved the way for us".